 Change subclause 9.2.4.5.6 as follows:

-The Queue Size subfield is an 8-bit field that indicates the amount of buffered traffic for a given TC or TS at the non-HE STA(#7710) sending this frame(#8427).
-A non-AP HE STA uses the Queue Size subfield to indicate the amount of buffered traffic intended for the (#8427) STA identified by the receive address of the frame containing the QoS Control field.
+The Queue Size subfield is an 8-bit field that indicates the amount of buffered traffic for a given TC or TS at the non-HE STA(#7710) sending this the frame that contains this subfield(#8427).
+A non-AP HE STA uses the Queue Size subfield to indicate the amount of buffered traffic intended for transmission to the HE(#8427) STA identified by the receive address of the frame containing the QoS Control field.
 The Queue Size subfield is present in QoS Data and QoS Null frames sent by non-AP STAs with bit 4 of the QoS Control field equal to 1.
 The AP might(#7711) use information contained in the Queue Size subfield to determine the TXOP duration assigned to the STA or to determine the UL resources assigned to the HE STA (see 27.5.2 (UL MU operation)).

+When transmitted by a non-HE STA or transmitted to a non-HE STA, the queue size value is the approximate total size, rounded up to the nearest multiple of 256 octets and expressed in units of 256 octets, of all MSDUs and A-MSDUs buffered at the STA (excluding the MSDU or A-MSDU of the present QoS Data frame) in the delivery queue used for MSDUs and A-MSDUs with TID values equal to the value in the TID subfield of this QoS Control field.

-When sent by an non-AP HE STA to the HE AP the Queue Size subfield contains a Scaling Factor subfield in the 2 LSBs (B8 and B9) and an unscaled value, UV, in the 6 MSBs (B10 to B15).
+When sent by a non-AP HE STA to an HE AP, the Queue Size subfield contains a Scaling Factor subfield in the 2 MSBs (bits 14-15 of the QoS Control subfield) and an unscaled value, UV, in the 6 LSBs (bits 8-13 of the QoS Control subfield).
 The Scaling Factor sub-field provides the scaling factor, SF, with an encoding that is shown in Figure 9-18d (Scaling Factor subfield encoding).
-The queue size value, QS, for an HE non-AP STA is calculated as follows:
+The queue size value, QS, for an HE non-AP STA transmitting the Queue Size subfield to an HE AP is calculated as follows:

 QS = 16 x UV when the Scaling Factor subfield is 0

-QS = 1024 + 256 x UV when the Scaling Factor subfield is 1
+QS = 1024 + 256 x UV when the Scaling Factor subfield is 1 Equation 9-x

 QS = 17 408+ 2 048 x UV when the Scaling Factor subfield is 2